-Ruconest (rhC1INC) is a recombinant human C1 inhibitor (C1INH) used in the treatment of acute attacks of hereditary angioedema, a rare condition caused by dysfunctional or low levels of C1INH in the blood.
-The condition is caused by a malfunctioning immune system and results in spontaneous attacks of major swelling in the face, limbs, intestinal tract, and upper airways.
+Ruconest (rhC1INC) is a recombinant human C1 inhibitor (C1INH) by Pharming, approved to treat acute attacks of hereditary angioedema, a rare condition that results from dysfunctional or low levels of C1INH in the blood.

 Ruconest in clinical trials

-The European Medicines Agency (EMEA) approved Ruconest in 2010 after positive results from three clinical studies (NCT00225147, NCT01188564, and NCT00262301).
-This was followed by the U.S. Food and Drug Administration (FDA)’s approval in 2014 as a treatment of the acute symptoms of hereditary angioedema.
+The European Medicines Agency (EMA) approved Ruconest in 2010 to treat adults — and, later, teenagers as well — based on positive results from three clinical studies (NCT00225147, NCT01188564, and NCT00262301).
+U.S. Food and Drug Administration (FDA) approval followed in 2014, covering adults and teenagers with acute symptoms of hereditary angioedema.

-Ruconest was also tested for its efficiency in preventing acute attacks associated with hereditary angioedema.
+Researchers also tested Ruconest for its efficiency in preventing acute hereditary angioedema attacks.
 An international Phase 2 study (NCT02247739) found that regular injections of Ruconest resulted in significantly less frequent attacks.

-The most common side effects of Ruconest are reported to be headaches, diarrhea, and nausea.
+The most common side effects of Ruconest are headaches, diarrhea, and nausea.
 Uncommon side effects may include tingling, prickling, or numbness in the skin and limbs, dizziness, throat irritation, abdominal pain, and hives.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.